Unity-Technologies/com.unity.multiplayer.docs/releases/transport/transport-2-0-0.md

 - `INetworkPipelineStage` and `INetworkInterface` initialization methods now receive a `NetworkSettings` parameter instead of `INetworkParameter[]`.
 - `SimulatorPipelineStageInSend` is no longer required and can be safely removed from your pipeline construction.
 To replace it, `SimulatorPipelineStage` now supports handling both sending and receiving via `ApplyMode.AllPackets`.
-- On fragmented and reliable pipelines, sending a large packet when the reliable window was almost full could result in the packet being lost.
+- On fragmented and reliable pipelines, sending a large packet when the reliable window was almost full can result in the packet being lost.
 - Revert decrease of MTU to 1384 on Xbox platforms (now back at 1400).
 It would cause issues for cross-platform communications.
 - For custom implementation of the `INetworkInterface`: Remove the `CreateSendInterface` and update the `ScheduleSend` and `ScheduleReceive` signature; to iterate over the send/receive queue use the `PacketsQueue[]` operator.
 - Move the definition of the `sendQueueCapacity` and `receiveQueueCapacity` parameters from the `WithBaselibNetworkParameters()` to the `WithNetworkConfigParameters()`.